-Under this plan, students are required to pay 50% of the semester charges at registration.
-Financial aid can be applied to the 50% payment.
-The remaining balance will be a zero percent interest loan divided equally over three payments due the 10th of each month, as follows:
+Student selected tuition charges and additional fees are totaled, financial aid is subtracted.
+The remaining balance is then divided in half.
+50% due at registration, the remaining 50% will be a zero percent interest loan divided equally over three payments due the 10th of each month, as follows: